jamesnguyendev/jamesnguyendev/README.md

 ---

 ## 🧑‍💻 About Me
-- 🔭 Fullstack developer with 1+ year of experience and 3–5 real-world projects.
+- 🔭 Fullstack developer with 1+ year of experience.
-- 🌱 Interested in **System Design, Scalability, Cloud Deployment**.
+- 🎯 Focused on building **secure, stable, and high-performance applications**.
-- 🎯 Focused on building **secure, reliable, and high-performance applications**.
+- 🤝 Enjoys **learning, sharing knowledge**, and working in collaborative environments.
-- 💬 Ask me about: React, Next.js, Node.js, System Architecture.
+- 💡 Always seeks to combine **technical excellence** with **great user experience** to create quality products.

 ---